linomp/linomp/README.md

 Some facts about me and why I program:

-- I started in [Computational Mechanics](https://drive.google.com/file/d/1fj_NyQCMNPLJ5OtAql2qc3FKChcwu_mV/view) during my bachelor's studies at USFQ (Ecuador).
+- I learned doing [Computational Mechanics](https://drive.google.com/file/d/1fj_NyQCMNPLJ5OtAql2qc3FKChcwu_mV/view) projects, making games with [Processing](https://processing.org/) and taking some Computer Science courses during my Mechanical Engineering bachelor's at USFQ (Ecuador).

-- Then I learned OOP making 2D games with Processing in prof. Mark Bueno's class.

-- I went on to take Computer Science courses (declared it as my minor), while majoring in Mechanical Engineering.

 - In 2018 during an internship in Manta (my city), I learned about production-line challenges and heard the term "Industry 4.0" for the first time.